 The goal of the Double Degree in Law is that students can graduate with a BA degree majoring in International Justice at LUC and a LL.B. degree at Leiden Law School (LLS) within four to five years.
 The BA degree from LUC is considered the primary degree and is obtained first after three years.
 Thereafter, students also acquire the LL.B. degree from LLS.
 The LL.B. degree gives access to the next steps in the process of obtaining civiel effect (being an appropriate LL.M. degree and the bar training).
 Through exemptions in both programmes, students can complete both programmes in a shorter time than taking them separately.

 This programme is only for students who have already been accepted by LUC and who speak Dutch fluently.
 During their first year at LUC, interested students have to take the course Inleiding tot Bestuursrecht in addition to their LUC classes to test their suitability.
 If they pass the course(s) at LLS and pass all courses at LUC, they can apply formally as part-time students to the LL.B. programme in mid-May.
-The admission at LLS is through a weighted admission lottery, based on VWO grades and a place cannot be guaranteed.
-If you do not have a Dutch VWO diploma, you will have to prove your Dutch proficiency before enrolling in the LLB.
+If you do not have a Dutch VWO diploma, you will have to prove your Dutch proficiency.
 Double Degree Studies is very challenging.
 Therefore, only the best LUC students from the International Justice Major can participate.
 Students considering this option, should keep in mind that the LL.B. programme is different from the LUC programme.
 It is large scale, including evening classes, and you will be expected to plan your own work very well.
 All courses at LLS are in Dutch; it is for Dutch speaking students only.